louisduhamel/touchegg-config/README.md

   ``$ qmake``

-  ``$ make``  (Note that the make command take a couple of minutes to complete; it’s okay, just look for potential errors in the output.
+  ``$ make``  (Note that the make command takes a couple of minutes to complete; it’s okay, just look for potential errors in the output.
 You should be fine.)

   ``$ sudo make install``
   - Download the ``touchegg.conf`` file and save it under ``~/.config/touchegg/touchegg.conf``